SolaceSamples/solace-samples-go/README.md

 ## Howtos

-This directory contains compilable non run-able code.
+This directory contains code that showcases different features of the API

 ## Supported Environments